Okta End User MCP server

 # Authorization code grant authentication

-# Generate a client ID and secret for authorization code grant authentication
+# Create an app integration and secret for authorization code grant authentication

-Complete the following steps to generate a client ID and secret for authorization code grant authentication:
+Complete the following steps to create an app integration and secret for authorization code grant authentication:

 1